Zap-09/Imgcon/README.md

 - Add a filter to include and exclude file type when batch conversion

 - Add a settings config.
 Currently all default values are hardcoded.
-- Add the option only to get images from the selected folder and not subfolders

 - Want to add more file types and functions